EXP-code/EXP-container/README.md

 ## TL;DR Docker quick start

-If your main interest is running the Docker container, please take a quick look at [Docker](/Docker/README.md) and grab and run the [expbox](/Docker/expbox) script.
+If your main interest is running the Docker container, please take a quick look at our [Docker README](/Docker/README.md) and grab and run the [expbox](/Docker/expbox) script.
 The script will download the latest EXP docker image, build a docker container, and run Jupyter or start an interactive shell.

 ## Organization